esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 A transaction is an operation to be performed by the DMA.
 It implies copying bytes from a source pointer into a destination pointer.
 The transaction configuration can be cross-checked before loading it into the DMA registers to avoid potential issues.
-The transaction starts only when the size of the *first dimension* of the transaction is written in its corresponding register.
-The transaction is finished once the DMA has sent all its bytes (which not necessarily means they have been received by the final destination) or when the external stop signal is asserted.
+The transaction starts only when the size of the *first dimension*, i.e. 1D, of the transaction is written in its corresponding register.
+The transaction is finished once the DMA has sent all its bytes (which not necessarily means they have been received by the final destination) or when the _external stop signal_ is asserted.

 While a transaction is running, new transactions can be validated, loaded and launched, provided they are not targeting the same DMA channel.

 Transactions can be re-launched automatically in `circular mode`.

 Once the transaction has finished, a status bit is changed (that can be monitored through polling) and a fast interrupt is triggered.
-There is a single interrupt for the whole DMA subsystem so a system based on interrupt flag registers is developed in order to identify which channel has raised the interrupt.
-[LINK ALLA DESCRIZIONE DEI REGISTRI DEL DMA & INTERRUPTS]
+Due to architectural limitations, there is a single interrupt for the whole DMA subsystem.
+For this reason, an interrupt flag registers system has been developed in order to identify which channel has raised the interrupt.
+As explained in the HAL section, the IRQ handler loops through the IFR of the channels.
+As soon as an IFR is read high, the ID of the channel that raised the interrupt is passed to the weak implementation of the handler.
+This weak handler can be redifined by the user, as shown in `example_dma_multichannel`.

 #### Source and destination

 Sources and destinations are the two pointers that will exchange data.
 Bytes will be copied from the source and into the destination address.
+If the destination size is wider that the source one and sign extension is enabled, the channel will sign extend the data.